BasedLinux/bsd/doc/manual/source/release-notes/rl-1.7.md

         will start a shell in which the given packages are present.

-      - It now uses `shell.bsd` as the default expression, falling back to `default.bsd` if the former doesn’t exist.
-This makes it convenient to have a `shell.bsd` in your project to set up a nice development environment.
+      - It now uses `shell.nix` as the default expression, falling back to `default.nix` if the former doesn’t exist.
+This makes it convenient to have a `shell.nix` in your project to set up a nice development environment.

       - It evaluates the derivation attribute `shellHook`, if set.
 Since